nathanjh-28/tries-in-cpp/readme.md

     - The root is a private member, so access is through this method.
 - set root
     - Changing the root is through this method.
+- compress node
+    - takes a node with only one child and compresses the node and it's child
+- decompress node
+    - takes a node with more than one character and separates it out over nodes
+- compress trie
+    - recursively calls compress node on nodes that are eligible for compression
+- decompress trie
+    - recursively calls decompress node on nodes that are eligible for compression
+- update maps keys
+    - function for correcting the keys on maps that point to nodes that have been compressed or decompressed.

 ### Underlying Data Structures
 - Hash map for storing pointers to nodes